- Reference Number: HEY-713/2019

 Use the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to the Browsealoud Supported Voices and Languages resource.

-This leaflet has been produced to give you general information about the Neuropsychology Service.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+This leaflet has been produced to give you general information about the Neuro-rehabilitation Psychology Service.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

-Why have I been referred to the Neuropsychology Service?
+Why have I been referred to the Neuro-rehabilitation psychology Service?

-You have been referred to the Neuropsychology Service because you have sustained an acquired brain injury, such as a traumatic brain injury (e.g. road traffic accident or assault), encephalitis (inflammation of the brain caused by a virus), brain tumour, anoxic/hypoxic brain injury (when the brain is starved of oxygen) or haemorrhage (spontaneous or traumatic).
+You have been referred to the Neuro-rehabilitation psychology Service because you have sustained an acquired brain injury, such as a traumatic brain injury (e.g. road traffic accident or assault), encephalitis (inflammation of the brain caused by a virus), brain tumour, anoxic/hypoxic brain injury (when the brain is starved of oxygen) or brain haemorrhage (a bleed on the brain).
 Reasons for referral often include:

 - Establishing a baseline of function in order to assess future changes/improvements.

 - Assessing treatment effects, including following neurosurgical procedures.

 - Assessing capacity and competence in specific areas (e.g. consent to treatment; return to work).

 - Providing psychological interventions for any cognitive (thinking skills), emotional and behavioural problems following a brain injury.